What Is Design-Build and Why It’s Better

 A Single Vision, From Start to Finish

-At its core, design-build is exactly what it sounds like: one team, one process, one point of accountability — from the first sketch to the final finishing touch.
+Design-build is exactly what it sounds like: one team, one process, one point of accountability — from the first sketch to the final finishing touch.
 Rather than hiring a designer separately from a contractor and coordinating between them yourself, a design-build firm carries your project through every phase as a unified whole.

 At Wingate Ltd., this means Valerie’s 40-plus years of design expertise are woven directly into the construction process — not handed off to a separate team to interpret.
 The vision that inspires your kitchen renovation is the same vision that guides the placement of every cabinet, the selection of every fixture, the texture of every surface.